AlyrianPlays/SpaceInvadersMASM/README.md

 - User-controlled movement with A and D, shooting with spacebar
 - AI-controlled enemies with movement and projectiles
 - Score-keeping, respawn animation, destructable barriers, etc.
+- Fun Fact: code is 1978 lines long, which is the same year Taito initially released the arcade game.

 The technologies explored in this project include: